curityio/lookup-account-auth-action/README.rst

 - Account Manager: You must provide an account manager which will be used to retrieve the user's account attributes from the datasource.
 - Abort Authentication If User Not Found: Action plugins aborts the authentication flow if the looked up user is not found in the underlying datasource.
+- Attribute Location: Specify the location where the lookup account attributes should be added.
+Default value is `subject-attributes`.
 - Custom Attribute Name Lookup: Specify the attribute to be used by the lookup method for searching the user.
 - Lookup Method: Select the method to be used for looking up the user.
 Supported methods are ``BY_USERNAME, BY_EMAIL, BY_PHONE``